-York College head coach Brandon Childs enters his third season at the helm of the Green and White after a pair of successful seasons at York.
+York College head coach Brandon Childs is heading into his eighth year at the helm of the Spartan men's lacrosse program.

 Childs, the fourth coach in program history, has had a strong run of success during his coaching career.
 While at Eastern University, he posted an overall record of 28-19 including a 23-9 mark in conference play.
 Childs led the Eagles to a trio of MAC tournament appearances.